7 Crucial Things You Need to Know About WHMIS

 How often do I need WHMIS training?

 The legislation states that the WHMIS program must be reviewed annually.
 This does not mean everyone has to be retrained every year.
 A good rule of thumb is to be retrained every three years.
-If the hazardous products used at your workplace change or there is a change in the procedures on how to use, store or handle the hazardous products, you must be retrained in the changes.
+If the hazardous products used at your workplace change or there is a change in the procedures for using, storing, or handling these products, you must be retrained on the changes.

 If you change employers, the new employer will likely retrain you to ensure you are up to date with WHMIS.